anodyne/nova3-docs/themes/make-theme-command.md

 Any combination of these options can be called when running the initial command, like so:

-`php artisan nova:make:theme sunny --override-styles` `php artisan nova:make:theme sunny --include-theme --include-options` `php artisan nova:make:theme sunny --include-components --include-theme`
+<code>php artisan nova:make:theme sunny --override-styles
+php artisan nova:make:theme sunny --include-theme --include-options php artisan nova:make:theme sunny --include-components --include-theme</code>